How to Make Green or Red Shatta?

 When you’re preparing this recipe, remember to handle the chilies responsibly.
 Avoid direct contact with the peppers as much as possible to prevent irritation from the chili oils.
 Wearing kitchen gloves and refraining from touching your face during this process can create a safe experience when preparing your Middle Eastern Shatta recipe.

 To make an ideal Shatta sauce.
-Select either red or green peppers, as combining them could lead to a less appealing brown color.
-Manage the heat level by considering the pith of the chili, the white part at the top.
+Select red or green peppers; combining them could lead to a less appealing brown color.
+Manage the heat level by considering the pith of the chili and the white part at the top.
 Remember, this Shatta recipe might be quick to prepare, but the flavor develops over time with fermentation.
-Adding red chili flakes can bring a smoky touch to your homemade Shatta sauce.
+Adding red chili flakes can make your homemade Shatta sauce smoky.
 Remember to mix well and add a bit more olive oil for a rich finish.

 How to Use Green or Red Shatta?